A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

 The 2-morphisms, $\chi_{(-,-)},$ in $\vProfGrphf$, arising from Lemma \ref{def_chi}, can be pasted in two different ways, as written below (where we have again condensed the notation, in the obvious way),

 and

 We note that the first of these diagrams fits together with the diagram for $\omega_{(X,X',X'')}$ on the left, and the various 2-morphisms compose well.
-The second lower diagram likewise composes, this time with $\omega_{(Y,Y',Y'')}$ and on the right, again giving a second composite 2-morphism, which has the same source and target composite 1-morphisms as the first. \begin{Lemma} The two composite 2-morphisms obtained as above by pasting, respectively, $\omega_{(X,X',X'')}$ or $\omega_{(Y,Y',Y'')}$ to the two diagrams, are equal.
+The second lower diagram likewise composes, this time with $\omega_{(Y,Y',Y'')}$ and on the right, again giving a second composite 2-morphism, which has the same source and target composite 1-morphisms as the first. \begin{Lemma} The two composite 2-morphisms obtained as above by pasting, respectively, $\omega_{(X,X',X'')}$ or $\omega_{(Y,Y',Y'')}$ to the two diagrams, are equal. \end{Lemma} \begin{proof}This follows from an explicit calculation. \end{proof}